So, you wanna be rich and a successful entrepreneur? Great!

 Examples of Musk’s brilliance include:

-- PayPal busts open the doors for eCommerce by providing a safe and secure payment system.
+- PayPal busts opened the doors for eCommerce by providing a safe and secure payment system.

-- SpaceX figures out how to build a rocket for NASA at 2% of the traditional costs.
+- SpaceX figured out how to build a rocket for NASA at 2% of the traditional costs.
 (Article here)